tytydraco/yessleep/out/I_used_to_play_a_game_called_Toothless_and_the_rules_were_very_simple.md

 ***cuspid, upper right side.***

-When I am twenty four I am very unwell.
+At twenty four I am very unwell.
 I do not wish to talk about it any more than that.
 I take a hammer to my fingers, and crush the fingers of the other hand in an office elevator.
 This is, of course, so I do not take a hammer to my mouth.
 I never lost my milk teeth, I am not sure if I made that clear enough to start.
-I had a very horrid smile and men did not like and women liked it even less.
+I had a very horrid smile that men did not like and women liked even less.

 Anyway, the woman who found me, Miranda, I think, although I cannot be sure, I only know I did not trust her, started crying a great deal.
 Her face got all red and hot and kind of sweaty.
 I told her to keep her voice down, and walked out the office, down the soft carpeted corridor, the hammer neatly propped up against the beige walls, my hands two bloody messes.
 I had put one in each pocket, for safekeeping.